dozmert/Security-Labs/TryHackMe/Blue(Eternal)/readme.md

 search shell_to_meterpreter
   use post/multi/manage/shell_to_meterpreter
-sessions -l (used to display current sessions) set session 1 run
+sessions -l (used to display current sessions) set sessions 1 run
 ```
-A new session should spawn which I opened with `session 2`.
+A new session should spawn which I opened with `sessions 2`.

 #### Installation
 N/A